The word “hybrid” refers to something made by combining the properties of two different elements.

 Let’s review these reasons in more detail.

-One major thing that came out of hybrid working was the blurring of work time.
+One major thing that came out of working on a hybrid schedule was the blurring of work time.

 Traditionally, work ends when stepping out of the office for most people.